jamesmh/coravel/README.md

 # Coravel

 Coravel focuses on helping developers get their web applications up-and-running fast - without compromising code quality.
-It makes what are usually advanced features super easy-to-use and accessible - without needing to install any extra 3rd-party infrastructure.
-Includes:
+It makes what are usually advanced features accessible and easy-to-use - without needing to install any extra 3rd-party infrastructure.

-- Task scheduling
-- Queuing
-- Caching
-- Event broadcasting
-- and more!

 Build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app - "batteries included!"**